Iqaluit: History

 Naval Radio Station (NRS) Frobisher Bay (HMCS Frobisher Bay), callsign CFI, was established in July 1954 as a result of the closure of NRS Chimo, Quebec.
 Station CFI was part of the Supplementary Radio network.
 Because of its remoteness and size, it was very expensive to operate.
 Renamed CFS Frobisher Bay in 1966, advancing technology eventually forced the closure of CFI later that year.

-The American military left Iqaluit in 1963, as their development of the intercontinental ballistic missiles (ICBM) diminished the strategic value of the DEW line and Arctic airbases.
+The American military left Iqaluit in 1963, as the development of intercontinental ballistic missiles (ICBM) diminished the strategic value of the DEW line and Arctic airbases.
 Canada continued to operate an administrative and logistical centre for much of the eastern Arctic at Frobisher Bay.
 In 1964, the first local elections were held for a community council, and in 1979 for the first mayor.
 The founding of the Gordon Robertson Educational Centre, now Inuksuk High School, in the 1971 at Iqaluit confirmed the government's commitment to the community as an administrative centre.
 At the time of its founding, this was the sole high school operating in what constituted more than one-seventh of Canadian territory.

 On 1 January 1987, the name of the municipality was changed from "Frobisher Bay" to "Iqaluit".
 This aligned official usage with the name that the Inuit population had always used, although many documents were made that referred to Iqaluit as Frobisher Bay for several years after 1987.
-In the non-binding 1995 Nunavut capital plebiscite, held 11 December, the residents of what would become the new territory selected Iqaluit (over Rankin Inlet) to serve as the future capital.
+In the non-binding 1995 Nunavut capital plebiscite, held on 11 December, the residents of what would become the new territory selected Iqaluit (over Rankin Inlet) to serve as the future capital.
 On 19 April 2001, it became an official city.

 Canada designated Iqaluit as the host city for the 2010 meeting of the G7 (Group of Seven) finance ministers.
 It was held on 5–6 February.
 The requirements for the international meeting strained the northern communications technology infrastructure and required supplemental investment.